nice-digital/nice-icons/README.md

 ## Upgrading from 1.x to 2.x

-Breaking changes:
+The following are breaking changes from v1 to v2:

-- SASS file path - now /scss rather than dist/
+- the generated SASS file is at a new path - now at */scss* rather than *dist/* to be consistent with other packages
-- $nice-icons-base-path is now $nice-icons-base-path
+- the SASS base path variable `$nice-icons-base-path` is now `$nice-icons-base-path`
-- mixin `icon-base` is now `nice-icons-base`
+- the SASS mixin `icon-base` is now `nice-icons-base`
-- There are no nested folders within src
+- there are no nested folders within src
-- Dropped `speak: none` CSS property
+- dropped `speak: none` CSS property
-- Dropped support for usage via Bower
+- dropped support for usage via Bower.

 ### What's new in v2.x?

-As well as the breaking changes listed above, we have the following features:
+As well as the breaking changes listed above, we've made the following updates:

+- upgrade to Babel 7
+- upgrade other outdated packages
+- add Figma source file containing all the SVG icons
-- React
+- add React components, with ES5 transpiled version.

 ## Installation